Spartan1034x/DayZ-Spawn-Editor/ReadME.txt

 				        **Features and Limitations**
 This spawn editor was created to expidite the creation of .json for spawnGearPresetFiles.
 There is currently minimal validation for equipment restrictions.
-So yes if you put a 75 round drum mag on your Tundra your file will not work.
+So yes if you put a 75 round drum mag on your Tundra, your file will not work.

 					   **How You Can Help**